Berkeley-CS61B/website-fa23/about.md

 Midterm 1 grades will be unavailable before the drop deadline.
 If you’re a prospective CS major and you are worried about dropping the course in the time before the drop deadline, please reach out to course staff for advice.

+#### Exam Grading

+For each exam, if the average score is less than 65%, then the maximum score is reduced until the average is 65% (More precisely, everyone's score becomes `min(1, your_score * 0.65 / mean_score)*(max_score)`).
+If the average is greater than 65%, then no change is made.

 #### Final Exam Percentile Clobbering